cioddi/fleximg.js/README.md

 Image sizes get readjusted on window resize event

 ###onPinchIn
-Image sizes get readjusted on window resize event
+... on Hammer.js pinchIn event

 ###onPinchOut
-Image sizes get readjusted on window resize event

-###onPinchOut
-Image sizes get readjusted on window resize event
+... on Hammer.js pinchOut event

-###onResize
+###onPinch
-Image sizes get readjusted on window resize event
+... on Hammer.js pinch event

 ##How it works